djpilot802/INTL/README.md

 This app helps to automate and speed-up actions associated with the INTL group.
 Happy that you're joing.
 It's currently a work in progress and I'm making daily updated until a complete and viable first product is finished.

+This is currently in an **alpha** pre-release phase and is being updated regulary.

 ## Installing Python on your Machine

 - Navigate to https://www.python.org/downloads/